kyleegit27/kyleegit27/README.md

 - 🌱 I’m currently learning about VS code and puppy training.
 - 💬 Ask me about running, nutrition, and UVA.
 - ⚡ Fun fact: I'm running the Richmond Marathon this year.
-- 💛 I love: the Earth.
+- 💛 I love the Earth.